mevplanas/vm-ng-cli/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Use the `ng build --prod --deployUrl=dist/` flags for a production build and files can deployed in dist catalogs on IIS.

+## Web workers
+In order to use esri web workers follow current [Esri guide](https://github.com/esri/arcgis-webpack-plugin#usage).
+Unfortunately due to compiling issues set `"optimization": false` in angular.json, but this generates big bundle size.
+Use and `"optimization": true` and `"buildOptimizer": false`

 ## Running unit tests